heyarviind/uicardio-blog/content/stephen-Hawking-the-perennial-legend.md

 draft: false
 featured_image : "Stephen_hawking.jpg"
 author: "haman"
+description: "Stephen hawking is a well known name for his research, wit and struggle in life.
+Big band theory, black holes and time theory makes him an indisputed king of science"
 ---
 How would your life be, if you knew that you could die any moment?
 That everything you had in your mind about life was a waste.
 You just had a clock going ticktock and racing towards your death.
 This feeling was the entire life of Stephen Hawking.